ktschroeder/Cloudless/README.md

 - bug: fullscreen on secondary monitor, click and drag, image uses cursor location as if on primary monitor

 Probably should but lower priority:
+- Good name may be Cloudless View.
+Can have start-up screen be simple sky-ish drawing or a solid gentle blue.
 - For zoom-to-fill ==> exploration mode, could probably make seamless by simulating the zooming in expl mode to match the previous view.
 - bug: right click to context menu then left click on main window is treated as double-click
 - hotkey: zoom to fill window with best fit (only during BestFit)